marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 materialised, the developer can be said to be following the OPC principle.

-You probably can see where this is going by my wording ("perfect code", whatever that means).
-But let's not diverge from the theme just yet, we will go through an example of code provided by Martin that violates the OPC principle:
+You probably can see where this is going by my wording ("perfect code", whatever that actually means).
+But let's not diverge from the theme just yet, we will go through an example of code provided by Martin that violates the OPC
+principle:

 ```cpp
 struct Modem {